nagam11/ARKit-Projects/Project 02 - ARFlatWeather/README.md

 ## Features
 * ARKit with SceneKit for image and text nodes.
-* Live 5 day forecast data from OpenWeather API.
+* Live 3 day forecast data from OpenWeather API based on your location.
 * AVSpeechSynthesizer on tap.